 At the end of your billing cycle, we issue written reports regarding your account(s).
 Generally, the reports include (1) a quarter-end portfolio appraisal, listing the securities held, cost and market values; (2) investment returns from the account's inception; and (3) a one-page synopsis of current stock market conditions and timely investment topics.
-Shortly after each year-end, we send capital gain/loss and income/expense reports to clients with taxable accounts.
+Shortly after each year-end, we send capital gain/loss and income/expense reports to clients with taxable accounts, as requested, to supplement IRS tax reporting documents.